Tofudog/Biostats-in-R/README.md

 # Biostats-in-R
-(still in progress of starting... check out my other things) A complete biostatistics and data science course in R
+(still in progress of starting... check out my other things)

+(another update: by July 31, I will have more content)

+A complete biostatistics and data science course in R

 ### Installing R